 In mid-December, Santa and the Lions visit the Seniors living in SE Regional Rehab & Skilled Nursing Center on Lincoln St., to brighten up their holidays.
 Lion Elves are on hand to assist Santa in bringing gifts to all residents on the three floors and special unit at the Center.

-Lion Ken Wood and the the Easton Lions Club worked for many years to keep the Yardley-Wood Rink open for skating each winter and hold other events family events like scarecrow days and summer concerts.
+Lion Ken Wood and the the Easton Lions Club worked for many years to keep the Yardley-Wood Rink open for skating each winter and other family events like scarecrow days and summer concerts.
 With warmer winters (< 14 skating days) and better concert venues in town, the Lions returned maintenance of the site to the Town in March 2017.

 Last weekend in April - This is a FREE Lions event for kids 12 and under Bring your own gear or borrow ours.
 Prizes for All: Special prizes for most fish and longest fish!
 FREE hot dogs, chips, water, soda and coffee!!
 It all takes place at the Shovel Shop Pond on the Governor Ames Estate